 Nuneaton town centre is the largest town in Warwickshire with a population of 82,000 residents.
-The core of the town consists of a pleasant pedestrian area well served by convenient car parking, bus station and train station providing direct links to Birmingham, Leicester and London and surround by picturesque parks.
+The core of the town consists of a pleasant pedestrian area well served by convenient car parking, bus station and train station and surrounded by Riversley Park.

-The town has a strong retail mix consisting of both independent and national brands including Next, Debenhams, Topman and Topshop, TK Maxx, H&M, Boots, Monsoon, New Look, River Island, Sports direct, Pandora, Shu, Waterstones, Argos, tony & Guy to name but a few.
+The town centre has a strong retail mix consisting of both independent and national brands including Next, Sassy Giraffe, TK Maxx, Giftilicious with Thorntons, Boots, New Look, Abbeycraft Artworld, Sports Direct, Pandora, Waterstones and Joco Gifts, to name but a few.

 Nuneaton’s name came from a 12th century Benedictine nunnery (part of which still exists) around which much of the town centre grew, including the market which was established in 1247.
 The nunnery fell into disrepair after 1539, with Henry VIII’s dissolution of the Monasteries and the market was relocated into the heart of the town centre where it remains to this day.

-Nuneaton Market is situated in the main pedestrian area of the town centre with over 80 stalls trading every Wednesday and Saturday with an eclectic mix of produces including fresh fruit and veg, fresh meat and fish and household goods.
-Nuneaton Market is one of the largest and most successful markets in the area attracting visitors from throughout Warwickshire and Neighbouring Counties.
+Nuneaton Market is situated in the main pedestrian area of the town centre with over 80 stalls trading every Wednesday and Saturday with a mix of stalls selling fresh fruit and veg, fresh meat and fish and household goods.
+Nuneaton Market is one of the largest and most successful markets in the area attracting visitors from throughout Warwickshire and neighbouring counties.